jdassink/beamforming/README.md

 # beamforming

 Seismo-acoustic array processing routines written in Fortran 90.
 All programs can be compiled with GNU Fortran compiler by invoking the typical 'make' command.
 Individual programs can be compiled by invoking 'make <program name>', e.g. 'make timefisher'.
+The program uses the Fastest Fourier Transform in the West (FFTW) which can be downloaded on http://www.fftw.org

 Short explanation of routines.
 A detailed decription of the algorithms can be found in Evers, 2008.
 Recent examples of the use of the codes can be found in Assink et al., 2016 and Evers et al., 2018.
 An effort is underway to port these algorithms to Python.

 ---